 Ilmatar is developing the projects through two project companies: Ilmatar-Louhukangas Oy and Ilmatar-Möksy Oy, both of which are domiciled in Alajärvi.

-The building permits for 39 turbine locations became legally valid and binding in 2020.
-Currently, Ilmatar is preparing for the construction phase which is expected to start in 2021.
-The project is expected to start generating power during 2023.
+The building permits for turbine locations became legally valid and binding in 2020.
+The project went on to construction phase in summer 2021 and the project is expected to start generating power during 2023.